About the Journal

 The journal is supported by the Manfred Gottschalk Judaica Librarianship Endowment.

-Judaica Librarianhip is open access.
-Users can use, reuse and build upon the material published in the journal but only for non-commercial purposes and with appropriate attribution
+Judaica Librarianship is open access.
+Users can use, reuse and build upon the material published in the journal but only for non-commercial purposes and with appropriate attribution.